JetBerri/Stealer/README.md

+# Update

+Good news!
+This repo will be soon updated, everything will be re-written to C and we will ad more features, also less detectable for AV!
+(Will add a Keylogger, password stealer...)

 # Stealer
 Fat-Stealer is a stealer that allows you to open a Backdoor in the victims machine and grab some info from Discord such as token, IP, name.
 When the victim opens it a black screen will appear...
 Simple stealer in Beta phase wirtten in python.
 More features will be available soon.